Aeolian and arid landscapes

 Dryland hydrology: water processes and dynamics in arid and semiarid environments

-Professor Jasper Knight1, Professor Mary Evans1, Professor Abi Stone2, Professor Tim Ralph3
+Professor Jasper Knight1, Professor Mary Evans1, Professor Abi Stone2, Professor Tim Ralph3, Dr Gresley Wakelin-King4,5, Dr Nik Callow6, Dr Kathryn Amos7, Dr Tim Ralph8, Dr Alissa Flatley9

-Dryland (arid and semiarid) environments have landscapes that are mainly shaped by long-term aeolian and weathering processes but water availability at certain periods (seasonal or ephemeral) or places (dry-bed river channels, pans, groundwater springs) is also an important geomorphic agent.
+Dryland (arid and semiarid) landscapes are shaped by long-term interaction between aeolian, tectonic, climatic and weathering processes, and the delivery and transfer of water is highly variable in space, time, and intensity.
+Drylands rivers and waterways are important geomorphic agents, and fundamental influences on ecosystems in these moisture-limited places.
 This session aims to explore the role of water in dryland regions, from different perspectives (climate, geomorphology, sedimentology, ecology and biodiversity, agriculture, water resource use, flood risk management etc).
 As such, this session invites contributions that deal with integrated dryland systems linked to water processes and dynamics, based on field, remote sensing, modelling or other research approaches, from dryland regions globally.

 Shaping Arid Landscapes: Unraveling the Complex Interactions Between Wind, Sediment, and Vegetation in a Changing Climate